-The course is designed to meet training requirements for police traffic radar operators required by the Commission on Law Enforcement Standards and Training (CLEST).
-The course has an emphasis on speed offenses and enforcement, basic principles of Radar, speed measurement, legal and general operational considerations, operation of specific Radar/Lidar devices, moot court, and same-direction moving Radar.
+Course is designed to meet training requirements for police traffic radar operators required by the Commission on Law Enforcement Standards and Training (CLEST).
+Course has an emphasis on speed offenses and enforcement, basic principles of Radar, speed measurement, legal and general operational considerations, operation of specific Radar/Lidar devices, moot court, and same direction moving Radar.